2500P Accommodations for Students with Disabilities (Procedures)

 - The student will submit a written appeal to the director of the disability resource center.
 The director of the disability resource center will review the student’s appeal and respond within five (5) working days.

-- If resolution is not reached by the student and the director of the disability resource center, the director of the disability resource center will refer the appeal to the vice president of student services, or her/his designee for student services accommodations, or the executive dean of instruction, or her or his designee for academic adjustments.
+- If resolution is not reached by the student and the director of the disability resource center, the director of the disability resource center will refer the appeal to the vice president of student affairs, or her/his designee for student services accommodations, or the executive dean of instruction, or her or his designee for academic adjustments.

 Complaints concerning college decisions.
 Students have the right to file complaints concerning college decisions through the Office of Civil Rights, U.S. Department of Education.